zeux/volk/README.md

 The second option requires you to change the application code to store one `VolkDeviceTable` per `VkDevice` and call functions from this table instead.

 Device entrypoints are loaded using `vkGetDeviceProcAddr`; when no layers are present, this commonly results in most function pointers pointing directly at the driver functions, minimizing the call overhead.
 When layers are loaded, the entrypoints will point at the implementations in the first applicable layer, so this is compatible with any layers including validation layers.

+Since `volkLoadDevice` overwrites some function pointers with device-specific versions, you can choose to use `volkLoadInstanceOnly` instead of `volkLoadInstance`; when using table-based interface this can also help enforce the usage of the function tables as `volkLoadInstanceOnly` will leave device-specific functions as `NULL`.

 ## CMake support